-The Piano Series at Sacramento State presents four Artist Recitals and multiple masterclasses each year, featuring a wide variety of professional performers from around the country.
-The 2019-2020 season will be our 26th season!
+The Piano Series at Sacramento State presents up to four Artist Recitals and multiple masterclasses each year, featuring a wide variety of professional performers from around the country.

 Admission to masterclasses is free.
 Artist Recitals are held at 7:00 p.m. in the Capistrano Concert Hall; Recital admission is $20 general, $15 senior, and $10 student.

 Guest Artist: Kirill Gliadkovsky